Aussie AI

 Here, if we know that it will use the constant path for some reason,

-” will go through the fixed path to get
+the initialization of “s_myconst” will go through the fixed path to get

-the compile-time constant value of 27, we can tell the compiler that by declaring the variable as constinit
+the compile-time constant value of 27, we can tell the compiler that by declaring the variable as constinit.

 Anyway, now that you've been forced to learn all that, just forget it.
-You'll rarely if ever be needing constinit
+You'll rarely if ever be needing constinit.

 • Next: • Up: Table of Contents |